mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/storage/csi-options/index.md

 <!-- markdownlint-disable MD018 -->

 The Kubenetes Container Storage Interface (CSI) provides a consistent mechanism for accessing block and file storage devices in containerized workloads.
 CSI provides for the support of `StorageClasses`, `PersistentVolumeClaims`, and `PersistentVolumes` objects.
 Developers create new drivers accessing the storage devices using these objects.
 Using these objects to provision persistent storage, a Kubernetes service developer, does not need to know the inner workings of the devices.
-Refer to the [CSI Introduction](../intro-csi), for more information on creating `StorageClasses`, `PersistenvolumeClaims` and provisioning storage with `PersistenVolumes`.
+Refer to the [CSI Introduction](../intro-csi), for more information on creating `StorageClasses`, `PersistentVolumeClaims` and provisioning storage with `PersistentVolumes`.

 ## Additional CSI Third Party Storage Providers